magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

     ```

     **Explanation:**
-    This code queries all assets in a specified asset collection and prints their names and IDs.
+    This code queries all assets in a specified asset collection and prints their names and Ids.
 It provides a straightforward way to retrieve and manage assets associated with a particular collection.

-2. **Querying a Single Asset by ID**
+2. **Querying a Single Asset by Id**
-    This method retrieves a specific asset using its unique ID.
+    This method retrieves a specific asset using its unique Id.
 It is ideal when you need to access a known asset quickly.

     ```
     csp::systems::AssetSystem* AssetSystem = csp::systems::SystemsManager::Get().GetAssetSystem();